flowers

 Ruby-throated Hummingbird

-I painted this Ruby-throated Hummingbird on coarse canvas to echo the one I painted on the cinder block wall as part of the Birds of Perkasie mural that I painted last summer.
+I painted this Ruby-throated Hummingbird on coarse canvas to echo the one I painted on the cinder block wall as part of the Birds of Perkasie mural that I painted the summer of 2018.
 This is Bethann’s favorite.
 I painted the Beebalm in shades of lavender instead of pink.
 This is closer to the color ours was.
-This is pasted to the hallway wall of the house we currently rent.
-If we need to move it for any reason, I can simply use warm water and a sponge to peel it off without damaging it or the wall.
+This is now pasted on one of the bedroom walls, where I live.
+I was on the hallway wall of the house we rented on Ridge Ave.
+I simply used warm water and a sponge to peel it off without damaging it or the wall.
 The clay based, wallpaper paste remains water-soluble forever.

 The painting is acrylic on a 25-3/4″ diameter canvas.